 The efficiency of the power sector is influenced by the electricity mix (share of renewable and nuclear energy) and the efficiency of thermal production.
 Portugal and Spain are the two countries with the highest performance (59% and 52% respectively) and the highest progression (+10 points) (Figure 21).
+This good

-This good result is explained by the sharp increase in the share of renewables in power generation12 and the rapid diffusion of gas combined cycles.
+11 These consumption and losses represent about 95% of the energy sector consumption in these countries. result is explained by the sharp increase in the share of renewables in power generation12 and the rapid diffusion of gas combined cycles.
 The performance of the electricity sector is relatively low in France, because of the high share of nuclear in the power mix (with its low efficiency of 33% against 40-50% for thermal) and in Lebanon, because of the importance of autoproduction in industry and buildings linked to the frequent power cuts (about 30% of total production).